ItsNickBarry/phonewords/README.md

 Convert a number to an array of possible character combinations with `phonewords.numbersToWords`.

-Because `0` and `1` do no correspond to any characters, they are replaced with underscores.
+Because `0` and `1` do no correspond to any characters, they are not replaced.

 ```javascript
 phonewords.numbersToWords(2);